duckietown/book-opmanual-duckiedrone/src/building-start/prerequisites.md

 ### Resources
 For a quick overview of soldering, [watch this](https://www.youtube.com/watch?v=Qps9woUGkvI) beginner soldering tutorial YouTube video.
 For a more in-depth introduction, review [this article](https://www.circuitrework.com/guides/7-1-1.html).

-## Basics of electrical circuits

-We recommend that you get an introduction to electrical circuits  like the ones you will be creating before starting the build.
-For an introduction or review of circuit basics and Ohm’s Law, $V=IR$, check out this [SparkFun article](https://learn.sparkfun.com/tutorials/voltage-current-resistance-and-ohms-law).

 (build-troubleshooting)=
 ## Troubleshooting